a7ex/xcresultparser/README.md

                           Specify which targets to calculate coverage from.
 You can use more than one -t option to specify a list of targets.
+  -e, --excluded-path <excluded-path>
+                          Specify which path names to exclude.
+You can use more than one -e option to specify a list of path patterns to exclude.
+This option only has effect, if the format is either 'cobertura' or 'xml' with the --coverage (-c) option for a code coverage report or if the format is one of 'warnings', 'errors' or 'warnings-and-errors'.
   -s, --summary-fields <summary-fields>
                           The fields in the summary.
 Default is all: errors|warnings|analyzerWarnings|tests|failed|skipped